 There aren’t a lot of ingredients to this iced tea, as you can see.
 My local Publix carries Bigelow tea but didn’t have the Bigelow Red Raspberry tea.
 No matter, though, because I was able to find Celestial Seasonings Raspberry Zinger.

 I did find the raspberries expensive at $4.99.
 The mint ($2.29) was leftover from another recipe, so that worked out well.
 I rarely use all the fresh herbs I buy unless I do some major meal planning, so this worked out really well.

-I wasn’t sure if my glass pitcher is heatproof, so I played it safe and steeped the tea in a Pyrex casserole dish.
+I wasn’t sure if my glass pitcher is heatproof, so I played it safe and steeped the tea in a ceramic serving bowl.
 I added a cup of water to the dish, microwaved it for 1 1/2 minutes, then added the tea bags.
 After 10 minutes, I felt the mixture was cool enough to add to my glass pitcher.
 I added the additional 3 cups of water and left the tea in the refrigerator overnight to cool.